-Age of child Maximum number of children per staff member Under 6 weeks 6 weeks to 3 years Required by regulation.
+.
+Age of child Maximum number of children per staff member Under 6 weeks6 weeks to 3 years Required by regulation.
 Required by regulation.
-3 to 4 years 4 to 6 years 5 7 Required by law.
-1 Required by law.
-1 6 to 9 years 15) 20j Maximum number allowed by law (though Secretary of HEW may lower the maximum number of children per staff member, thus increasing the staff required).
+3 to 4 years 5 7 Required by law.
+Required by law.
+6 to 9 years 15) 20) Maximum number allowed by law (though Secretary of HEW may lower the maximum number of children per staff member, thus increasing the staff required.)

-1 Public Law 94-120 provides that no penalty for noncompliance may be invoked prior to Feb.
+&lt;sup>1 Public Law 94-120 provides that no penalty for noncompliance may be invoked prior to Feb.
 1, 1976.

-The Committee has pending four bills containing proposals to deal with the situation which will exist when the temporary postponement under Public Law 94-120 expires at the end of January 1976.
-These are S. 2425 introduced by Senator Long and Senator Mondale; S. 2466 introduced by Senator Fannin (by request of the Administration); and S. 2336 and S. 2686, both introduced by Senator Bartlett.
+The Committee has pending three bills containing proposals to deal with the situation which will exist when the temporary postponement under Public Law 94-120 expires at the end of January 1976.
+These are S. 2425 introduced by Senator Long and Senator Mondale; S. 2466 introduced by Senator Fannin (by request of the Administration); and S. 2336 introduced by Senator Bartlett.